Muharram moon not sighted, Ashura on 21st

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Central Ruet-e-Hilal Committee, presided over by its Chairman Mufti Muneeb-ur-Rehman, announced on Monday that the Muharram-ul-Haram moon was not sighted.
-The 10th of Muharram, Ashura, will consequently be observed on September 21.
-The moon sighting committee met here at the Pakistan Meteorological Department office Monday evening.
+KARACHI: The Central Ruet-e-Hilal Committee, presided over by its Chairman Mufti Muneeb-ur-Rehman, announced on Monday that the Muharram-ul-Haram moon has not been sighted.
+The 10th of Muharram will consequently be observed on September 21.
+The moon sighting committee meeting held here at the Pakistan Meteorological Department office this evening.

-KARACHI: The Central Ruet-e-Hilal Committee, presided over by its Chairman Mufti Muneeb-ur-Rehman, announced on Monday that the Muharram-ul-Haram moon was not sighted.
-The 10th of Muharram, Ashura, will consequently be observed on September 21.
-The moon sighting committee met here at the Pakistan Meteorological Department office Monday evening.
+KARACHI: The Central Ruet-e-Hilal Committee, presided over by its Chairman Mufti Muneeb-ur-Rehman, announced on Monday that the Muharram-ul-Haram moon has not been sighted.
+The 10th of Muharram will consequently be observed on September 21.
+The moon sighting committee meeting held here at the Pakistan Meteorological Department office this evening.

 Comments